v4resk/red-book/ad/movement/kerberos/delegations/s4u2self-abuse.md

 Kerberos delegations allow services to access other services on behalf of domain users.

 The "Kerberos" authentication protocol features delegation capabilities explained [here](./).
 Kerberos delegations can be abused by attackers to obtain access to valuable assets and sometimes even escalate to domain admin privileges.
-Regarding [constrained delegations](constrained.md) and [rbcd](rbcd.md), those types of delegation rely on **Kerberos extensions called S4U2Self and S4U2Proxy**.
+Regarding [constrained delegations](constrained.md) and [rbcd](rbcd.md), those types of delegation rely on **Kerberos extensions called** [**S4U2Self and S4U2Proxy**](../#service-for-user-extensions).

-**Service for User to Self (S4U2self)** allows a service to obtain a Service Ticket, on behalf of a user (called "principal"), to itself.
-This extension can be used by any account that has at least one SPN.
-Depending on the service and principal configurations, the resulting Service Ticket may or may not be forwardable but either way, the ticket can be used for authentication.
+Simply put, **Service for User to Self (S4U2self)** allows a service to obtain a Service Ticket, on behalf of a user (called "principal"), to itself.

 Last but not least, S4U2self can be used to produce a Service Ticket to oneself on behalf of another domain user, **even if that user is "sensitive for delegation" or member of the Protected Users group**.
 Consequently, this allows attackers, in very specific scenarios, to escalate their privileges or perform lateral movements.

 ### Microsoft Virtual Accounts

 Since machine accounts have their own set of SPNs by default at their creation, S4U2self can be used by any machine account, without any supplementary configuration.
-If an attacker manages to execute code as `NT AUTHORITY\NETWORK SERVICE` __ or as any other "Microsoft Virtual Account" (e.g. `defaultapppool` __ or `mssqlservice`) he will be able to escalate his privileges by abusing S4U2self.
+If an attacker manages to execute code as `NT AUTHORITY\NETWORK SERVICE` or as any other "Microsoft Virtual Account" (e.g. `defaultapppool` or `mssqlservice`) he will be able to escalate his privileges by abusing S4U2self.
 This happens because this kind of accounts all act on the network as the machine itself.

 ### OPSEC considerations

-The S4U2self abuse is not only a great way to perform Local Privilege Escalation or a lateral move, it's also an way more stealthier alternative to [Silver Tickets](../forged-tickets.md#silver-ticket) when an attacker has knowledge of a machine account's Kerberos keys.
+The S4U2self abuse is not only a great way to perform Local Privilege Escalation or a lateral move, it's also an way more stealthier alternative to [Silver Tickets](../forged-tickets/silver.md) when an attacker has knowledge of a machine account's Kerberos keys.
 While a Silver Ticket is a Service Ticket featuring a forged PAC, the Service Ticket issued after an S4U2self request will be legitimate and will feature a valid PAC.

 ## Practice